TRBG/Data_Analysis_NanoDegree_Udacity/README.md

 # Data Analysis NanoDegree - Udacity
-This is some of the codes I created (or modified) through my work in the Udacity Data Analysis Nano Degree.The codes are categorized based on the different sections within the nano degree.
+This is some of the codes I created (or modified) through my work in the Udacity Data Analysis Nano Degree.
+The codes are categorized based on the different sections within the Nano Degree.

 In this repo, most (if not all) of the codes are based on **Python 3** (for more info click [here](https://www.python.org/).
 The codes also utilizes the following Python libraries: